A container with an SSH server and SSH keys which can persist across restarts

 ...

-If you base your own image on this image, be sure to invoke /ssh-healthcheck as part of your own healthcheck.
+Also: be sure to invoke /ssh-healthcheck as part of your own healthcheck.